Expand your knowledge about the best handguns for home defense and why these firearms will get the job done.

 It is a time-tested design that provides a level of simplicity that is hard to match.
 There’s no wonder why it is one of the best-selling semi-automatic pistols today.

 Easy operation in a high-stress situation can provide a lifesaving difference.
-With no manual safety, the Glock gives one the ability to point and shoot without fussing around with safeties and levers.
+With no manual safety, the Glock allows one to point and shoot without using safeties and levers.

 Recoil control also comes easy with the Glock 19.
 Also, the small form factor makes it a great option for concealed carry.

 What Is Birdshot?
-It is the smallest type of pellets inside shotgun shells, which tend to scatter outward when fired.
-It is similar to the buckshot, although it’s significantly bigger than the birdshot.
+It is the most minor type of pellet inside shotgun shells, which tends to scatter outward when fired.
+It is similar to the buckshot but's significantly more significant than the birdshot.

-Having different ammunition options, dare I say less lethal options (for other home occupants), is interesting.
-You can have different cartridges loaded in different orders while utilizing the 5-round capacity guns.
+Having different ammunition options, dare I say less lethal options (for other home occupants), is fascinating.
+Additional cartridges can be loaded in different orders using 5-round capacity guns.

-With the Judge, you get trusty and simplistic revolver performance and a manual safety system, along with a built-in Taurus Security System (TSS) that can completely disable the firearm and can only be engaged and disengaged with the key provided at purchase.
+With the Judge, you get trusty and simplistic revolver performance, a manual safety system, and a built-in Taurus Security System (TSS) that can altogether disable the firearm and only engage and disengage with the key provided at purchase.

 Rubberized grips and fiber optic sight come standard, rare for many revolvers.
 The Taurus Judge is a great home defense option when you’re looking at revolvers.

-If you have kids and visitors who are unfamiliar with firearms frequenting the residence, the TSS system can help you rest assured no one will accidentally discharge the firearm.
+If you have kids and visitors who are unfamiliar with firearms frequenting the residence, the TSS system can help you rest assured no one will accidentally discharge the gun.

-(Editor’s Note: Proper firearms safety must be used at all times, and no safety should ever be trusted.)
+(Editor's Note: Proper firearms safety must always be used, and no safety should ever be trusted.)

 Anyway, the Shield is a great gun in general.
 It is compact but has everything you will hope to find on a standard frame pistol.

-This handgun has a great set of sights, manual safety (some like it, some don’t, for home defense I think, it is positive), and the ability to attach a light or laser.
-It’s also an easy gun to control using an extended mag.
+This handgun has excellent sights, manual safety (some like it, some don’t, for home defense, I think it is positive), and the ability to attach a light or laser.
+It's also an easy gun to control using an extended mag.

-The all steel build makes this .45 ACP handgun manageable for a lot of people.
 The threaded barrel from the factory is ready for a suppressor.
-Night sights and a light/laser rail allow you to equip for home defense situations.
+Night sights and a light/laser rail allow you to equip yourself for home defense situations.

-I’ve used the H&K USP Full Size Tactical 9mm for years, and I have to say it is one of the finest pistols, if not the finest I’ve ever used.
-The USP tactical comes with a threaded barrel, which makes the process of jumping into the suppressor game a little easier to start with.
+I’ve used the H&K USP Full Size Tactical 9mm for years, and I have to say it is one of the finest pistols, if not the finest, I’ve ever used.

-Another thing to keep in mind is there are more than just handguns available to you for home defense.
+Another thing to remember is that more than just handguns are available to you for home defense.
 If you want to know which guns Josh says are the best for home defense, click on that link.

 Check out the amazing Desert Eagle in this video from Miculek.com – The Leaders in Gun Control: